BrianBTB/memtools_vita/README.md

 -------
 Memtools Vita 0.2 (iffy autoresolve)
 -------
 Allows to play with the Vita's webkit process' memory through by leveraging a webkit vuln.
-Autoresolve is a little iffy and seems to get stuck on specific modules.
-I need to look at the disasm of the patched function stub to determine the cause
-E.G. SceHafnium imports Scelofilemgr, `0000051f` is the address returned by the parser.
-It gets stuck in a really slow loop trying every 4k addresses...
+Autoresolve is a little iffy, supports no special cases and skips alot of modules because it crashes (reading invalid memory)

 *Install Capstone for python (disassembly library)*